Replacement Reserve (RR)

 What is Replacement Reserve?

 As part of the Electricity Balancing Guidelines, which aims to establish a pan-European market for Balancing Energy, a new product has been created, RR, which can be used across participating TSOs.
-The service is expected to go live by December 2019, though participants are able to pre-qualify from 28th February 2019.

 Alongside RR, changes are being made to the Balancing Mechanism to make it more accessible to non-traditional providers and aggregators.
 Participants interested in Wider Access are able to pre-qualify using the same links on the right hand side.